 - The period of the rental also gives you time to fix up your credit if it’s not in perfect shape, so that you’ll have good credit by the time you need to get a mortgage.

-- And, renting to own sometimes offers alternatives to saving up a huge down payment (for example, some of your rental payments may go toward a down payment so you’ll have less to pay when it comes time to pay a down payment – this varies, though, between each rent to own houses in Central Florida).
+- And, renting to own sometimes offers alternatives to saving up a huge down payment (for example, some of your rental payments may go toward a down payment so you’ll have less to pay when it comes time to pay a down payment – this varies, though, between each rent to own houses in Orlando).

 Rent to own houses in Orlando is a great way to find a permanent place to live for the long-term, and to get into a house without the high cost of down payments… even if your credit isn’t perfect right now.